Home - Electrical equipment

 Financial calculations

-Consider an option with minimal investment.
+Let's consider an option with minimal investment.

-Start-up capital
+Starting capital

-Shop opening costs will include:
+Costs for opening a workshop will include:

 • business registration (IP);